District VII. , Ligetváros

-Establish hassle free income by assign a property manager.
-The type of the rental reflects the current condition and features of the property as well as the suitability of the location.
+Short term rental Establish hassle free income by assign a property management company.
+The recommended letting type based on the current condition and features of the property as well as the suitability of the location.

-Call/email/text us for a showing at your convenience.
-Showings are available 7 days a week upon request.
+Feel free to contact me anytime for more information!
+Showings are available 7 days a week upon request!

 Music, parties, a vibrant dining out culture, clothing and design boutiques are packed side-by-side along the main streets in the District.
 Nighttime diversions aren’t hard to find, as there’s guaranteed to be a party, show or happening almost any night of the week.
 This is the District to be for those looking to get the most out of Budapest’s nightlife.

 The as-of-now mainstream ruin pubs and gentrification of the VII.
 District has squeezed out less profit-oriented underground or alternative venues to the neighboring VIII. and IX.
 Districts.
 The VII. also sees a transient bustle of tourists and short-term visitors and the flashier genre of establishments that accompany them, making the heart of the District an unfavorable location for families.